-I am a PhD student in the Human Centered Computing program at Georgia Tech.
+I am a PhD candidate in the Human Centered Computing program at Georgia Tech.
 I work in Dr. Elizabeth Mynatt‘s Everyday Computing Lab.
 My studies focus on how social computing technologies can impact everyday wellness and behavior.
 I am specifically interested in how technology use and participation in online communities impact social and emotional health, especially as it relates to eating disorders and self-harm.

 I recently took a position as a Visiting Research Scientist with the Informatics team at the Parkview Research Center (PRC) in Fort Wayne, IN.
 PRC is embedded in Parkview Health, a not-for-profit, community-based health system with over 10,000 employees that serves a regional population of almost a million people in Indiana and Ohio.
 In this role, I will help develop and support projects that focus on leveraging information technologies to empower patients and communities to effectively manage their health.

 Previous to joining PRC, I spent 12 years working as a Senior Research Scientist at the Georgia Tech Research Institute in the Socio Technical Systems Division in the Information and Communications Laboratory.
 My work focused primarily on designing and deploying information technologies for military and community health and researching technology practices of youth for the development of digital citizenship education for schools and communities across Georgia.
 In this capacity.
 I have worked with enlisted service members, their families, Medicad recipients, state and federal organizations, students, educators, administrators and parents to gain a deeper context of how technology impacts medical, social, and educational environments.
 My current work looks at how to incorporate user needs in the development of health information systems for the military.